 Music - especially music without words - is one of the great mysteries of the human experience.
 Why do these sounds elicit such strong emotional reactions?
 We at Groupmuse don’t know, and we embrace that not-knowing.
 We often forget just how mysterious each and every one of us is in this hyper-rational world of demography, commerce, and market research; it’s easy to think we’ve got it all figured out.
 Music is a powerful reminder that there are major aspects of the human experience that are beyond knowing.
 We believe this eternal art can reunite us all with the unknowable mysteries of life.

 It’s for this reason that we insist our audiences attentively engage with the music performed at groupmuses - to be lost in the irrational feelings elicited by these abstract sounds is to remember what it is to be human.
 You might have noticed that sometimes at groupmuses (especially during slow movements) most folks in the crowd have their heads bowed and their eyes closed — it looks nearly like group prayer.
-Everyone’s devices tend to be off and away without us having to make a big deal about it.
 These are exactly the experiences we’re trying to create.

-We believe in creating spaces where people can gather regularly and share human experiences in the real world.
+We believe in creating spaces where people can gather regularly and share human experiences.

 We believe that art provides an incredible opportunity to build deep connections with others.
 It’s why we insist on short programs to allow time for socializing.
-It’s why we ask that every host leave space for community members outside their social circle.
-It’s why we encourage audiences to get cozy and rub shoulders on the floor.
+It’s why we avoid scheduling private events.
+It’s why we encourage audience members to engage with and get to know one another.
 It’s one thing to have a nice night with a group of strangers; it’s another (and better, we think) to have familiar faces you can reliably encounter at community gatherings week in and week out.
 That’s why we think it’s important for groupmuses to be common occurrences: the more groupmuses we have, the more opportunities we give our communities to expand and to deepen.

 We want to spread Groupmuse all around the world, but never at the expense of our values or our community.